-- Blood including storage and administration.
+- o You receive services outside the community pattern of care.
+Which excludes facilities located within the service area, Madison or Milwaukee metropolitan area.
+For intestinal transplants, Indiana University Health is considered in the normal community patterns of care. - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used - Physician services
+All other components of blood are covered beginning with the first pint used. - Physician services example, if you arrive at the hospital at 10 a.m., your first midnight is that night, this counts as one full day.
+From that midnight on, each midnight will be a day as an inpatient.
+If you are discharged before midnight on your last day, then that day does not count toward the total days.